hrk4649/godot_ios_plugin_iap/README.md

 	- no argument required
 	- returns results as purchase response
 - appStoreSync
-	- call [AppStore.sync()](https://developer.apple.com/documentation/storekit/appstore/sync()) to restore transaction information when a user suspects the app isn’t showing all the transactions.
-Calling this method shows Apple ID Login popup
+	- call [AppStore.sync()](https://developer.apple.com/documentation/storekit/appstore/sync()) to restore transaction information ```when a user suspects the app isn’t showing all the transactions.```
+	- Calling this method causes that Apple ID Login popup shows
 	- no argument required

 ### Sample project